aaimio/application-hotkeys/docs/README.md

 # Application Hotkeys

-A GNOME Shell Extension that lets you launch, show, and hide applications through a single hotkey.
+A GNOME Shell Extension that lets you launch, show, and hide applications using hotkeys.

 - **Launch** an application if it's not running
 - **Show** an application if it's running, but not focused